KristianLyng/varnishfoo/chapter-1.rst

 This is the only chapter written in first person.

-I've worked on Varnish since the of autumn 2008, first for Redpill Linpro, then Varnish Software, then, after a brief pause, for Redpill Linpro again.
+I've worked on Varnish since late 2008, first for Redpill Linpro, then Varnish Software, then, after a brief pause, for Redpill Linpro again.
-Over the years I've written code, written Varnish modules and blog posts, held more training courses than most, written most of the training material, and helped shape the Varnish community.
+Over the years I've written code, written Varnish modules and blog posts, held more training courses than most, written training material, and helped shape the Varnish community.

 I love writing.
 Educating.
-Today I find myself in a position where the training material I once maintained is out of my hands - I no longer work for Varnish Software.
-And besides, writing training material only gets you so far.
+Today I find myself in a position where the training material I once maintained is no longer my responsibility, yet I still love writing.

 This is my solution.
-I will write a book (again).
-Because I can't imagine that I'll ever finish it if I actually try to write a whole book in one go, I will publish one chapter at a time on my blog.
+I will write a book.
+Because I can't imagine that I'll ever finish it if I attempt writing a whole book in one go, I will publish one chapter at a time on my blog.
 This is the first chapter of that book.
 At the time of this writing, it doesn't have a name.
-So I'm calling it "Foo Varnish", at least for now.
-I call everything else foo* so I might as well keep up with that tradition.
+Falling back to my regular naming tradition, this means the book is called "Varnish Foo".

 You will find the source on https://github.com/KristianLyng/foovarnish.
 I welcome pull requests, issues and any sort of feedback.
 Even though a